PostgREST/postgrest/configuration.rst

 db-pool-timeout
 ---------------

-   Time to live for an idle database pool connection.
+   Time to live, in seconds, for an idle database pool connection.
 If the timeout is reached the connection will be closed.
    Once a new request arrives a new connection will be started.

 .. _db-extra-search-path: